johnliu55tw/KKHIIT/README.md

  * Debugger PIN: 277-151-303
 ```

-When you see the ` * Running on http://127.0.0.1:8888/ (Press CTRL+C to quit)` line, it means that the web server is up and running.
+When you see the line ` * Running on http://127.0.0.1:8888/ (Press CTRL+C to quit)`, it means that the web server is up and running.
 You can connect the Timer by entering this address: [http://127.0.0.1:8888](http://127.0.0.1:8888).